Naimul1705007/Naimul--1705007/README.md

 this will work only on windows

-go to terminal and type
+go to cmd and type
 1. "make"
 2. "naimul"